PERK: Long-Context Reasoning as Test-Time Learning: Background and Preliminaries

 where $\phi(\params,\knowledge)$ is a CLM adaptation of $\params$ to the context $\knowledge$: $\phi(\params,\knowledge)=\alg(\nllloss,\knowledge,\params,\bm{h})$.

 Meta-learning algorithms, such as MAML \citep{finn2017model}, can be used for training effective test-time learning methods.
 In MAML, we obtain a meta-model $f_{\params}$ via bi-level optimization: the \emph{outer loop} samples batches of reasoning problems from a training dataset of reasoning problems, the \emph{inner loop} obtains the adaptations of $\params$ to each problem's context $\knowledge$, and the \textit{outer loop} then optimizes the meta-parameters based on the performance of each $f_{\phi(\params,\knowledge)}$ on the corresponding questions.
 The outer loop optimization backpropagates through the entire inner loop, an operation that becomes increasingly expensive with more parameters and inner loop update steps.
-This approach—adapting a model with a CLM objective on context in the inner loop while meta-optimizing a reasoning objective in the outer loop—was first introduced by \prevmethod{} \cite{chen2023reckoning}, which demonstrated its potential.